 Jayden's cousin tells students: Find help if you're being bullied

-Jayden Lalchan's cousin told St Stephen's College students attending his funeral that they were never alone and urged them to find help if they were being bullied.
+Jayden Lalchan's cousin told St Stephen's College students at his funeral they were never alone, and urged them to find help if they were being bullied.

 "To the students that knew Jayden, the hurt of Jayden, you have a voice.
 When you can't speak, find someone who can speak for you.
 Don't sit back and think you're in this alone.
 You are never alone."